KrtiT/semPy/README.md

   - Automatically create fancy HTML reports

 ## Installation
-**semopy** is available at PyPi and can be installed by typing the following line into terminal:
+**semPy** is available at PyPi and can be installed by typing the following line into terminal:

-`pip install semopy`
+`pip install semPy`

 ## Syntax
-To specify SEM models, The **semopy** uses the syntax, which is natural to describe regression models in R. The syntax supports three operator symbols characterising relationships between variables:
+To specify SEM models, The **semPy** uses the syntax, which is natural to describe regression models in R. The syntax supports three operator symbols characterising relationships between variables:

 - ~ to specify structural part,
 - =~ to specify measurement part,